Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 ---

 # DISCLAIMER - PLEASE READ
 Use this script at your own risk.
 It has been tested to a point where I feel it is safe for public testing, but your mileage may vary.
 I personally recommend only printing test pieces you don't mind having print issues with!
 Not just those found here, but play around.
-Failiure is how we learn, please fail in new and exciting ways for me.
+Failure is how we learn, please fail in new and exciting ways for me.